chuckhilltoday.com

 Introduction

-Hey friends, I know your day has probably been packed — full of responsibilities, conversations, and decisions.
-But for just the next few moments, I want to invite you to pause, breathe, and open your heart to hear what the Lord might want to say tonight.
+But for the next few moments, I want to invite you to slow down, take a deep breathe, and open your heart to hear what the Lord might want to say to you.

-And yet, every leader I’ve ever met has the same desire: we want to lead well.
+Yet, every leader I’ve ever met has the same desire: we want to lead well.
 We want our lives and ministries to matter.
 We want to see fruit, impact, and success.
+(Right?)

 So, he was only sixteen when he became king.
-He reigned for 52 years.
+But he reigned for 52 years.

-In the beginning, he got it right — he sought the Lord, he listened to wise counsel, and God gave him great success.
-But then comes the heartbreaking lines in verses 15-16.
-It says,
+In the beginning, he seemed to get things right — he sought the Lord, he listened to wise counsel, and God gave him great success.

 2 Chronicles 26:15–16 (NIV)